mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

    # MindPandas
    mdf = mpd.read_csv("data.csv")

-Other commonly used APIs, such as FillNA, use MindPandas to obtain speedups ranging from several to tens of times.
+Other commonly used APIs, such as fillna, use MindPandas to obtain speedups ranging from several to tens of times.

 Test scenarios:

-- CPU: I7-8565U (4 cores, 8 threads)
+- CPU: i7-8565u (4 cores, 8 threads)
 - memory: 16GB
 - data size: 800MB (2,000,000 rows \* 48 columns)